tnielsen2/cisco-port-shutdown/README.md

 # Cisco-Port-Shutdown
 Python Script used to shutdown physical access ports of Cisco IOS/IOS-XE devices with an downtime of 60 days or greater.
 If device has an utpime of less than 60 days, skip port evaluation.
+Script will ask for credentials and then use the netmiko ssh connect handler to connect to devices specified in hosts file.

 Written in Python 3.5